 A list of business and innovation books that can help you get more impact from your new products

 This page is intended to answer that question.
 Listed below are the books that I consider some of the most important resources in any organic growth effort.
-Most are thought leading works, but they also offer practical, hands-on strategies and tools.
+Most are thought-leading works, but they also offer practical, hands-on strategies and tools.
 You can order any of them by clicking on these direct links to Amazon.com’s secure site.
-Some are available in both paper and Kindle formats.
-To your growth,
+Most are available in both paper, Kindle, and audiobook formats.

 Michael A. Dalton

 Unlocking Innovation Productivity – Michael A. Dalton